Exhibition Mobility & Inclusion

 "Mobility & Inclusion" took place from Monday, 12 to Tuesday, 27 February 2024 in the main hall of ETH Zurich.

 The displays will then travel around Switzerland for various events and exhibitions.
-First, they will go to the Technorama, Winterthur.
-From autumn 2024, they will be on display for several months at the ParaForum visitor centre of the Swiss Paraplegic Foundation in Nottwil, Switzerland, before finally arriving at the Swiss Museum of Transport in Lucerne in 2025 for the permanent "MovAbility" exhibition.
+First, they will go to the ParaForum visitor centre of the Swiss Paraplegic Foundation in Nottwil, Switzerland before finally arriving at the Swiss Museum of Transport in Lucerne for the permanent exhibition «MovAbility» in 2025.

 This exhibition was inspired by CYBATHLON, a competition for people with physical disabilities.
 The participating "pilots" are allowed to use robotic technology to better manage activities of daily living.
 A CYBATHLON platform has emerged from the competition, which promotes technology development and inclusion.
 The next CYBATHLON will take place in Kloten, Zurich, from 25 to 27 October 2024.